 Measuring obesity varies as you age as your ideal weight and your overall body height changes with age.
 While you can find more bone and muscle mass in young, it is less in adults.

-Hence, you should take into account the body composition analysis, basal metabolic rate, and bone and muscle mass to determine how obese you are.
-You must also take into account the obesity-related diseases and health complications you have in order to treat it effectively.
+Hence, you should take into account the body composition analysis, basal metabolic rate and bone and muscle mass to determine how obese you are.
+You must also take into account the obesity-related diseases and health complications you have in order to treat them effectively.

 Here are some tips to manage your weight:

 - Minimum 45 minutes of high-intensity interval training.

 - A healthy diet and lifestyle modifications.

 This Anti-Obesity Day, take a pledge to have an active lifestyle and manage your weight with the right attitude.
 While you do have a plethora of treatments available to treat obesity, only the right attitude and behaviour towards it would ensure longevity and a healthy body.